code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 the time these batches are committed by the validator to enforce a delay between committing and execution of batches.
 Then, the validator can prove the already committed batches regardless of the mentioned timestamp, and again the same calldata (related to the `proveBatches` function) will be propagated to the zkSync contract.
 After the `delay` is elapsed, the validator is allowed to call `executeBatches` to propagate the same calldata to zkSync contract.

+The owner of the ValidatorTimelock contract is the same as the owner of the Governance contract - Matter Labs multisig.

 ## Allowlist

 The auxiliary contract controls the permission access list.
 It is used in bridges and diamond proxies to control which addresses can interact with them in the Alpha release.
 Currently, it is supposed to set all permissions to public.

+The owner of the Allowlist contract is Governance contract.

 ## Deposit Limitation